msa-em/nanocartography/nanocartography.md

 M_{31} & M_{32} & M_{33} \\
 \end{bmatrix}$$

-Then the axis-angle representation is, where θ~M~ is the misorientation angle and ${\overrightarrow{r}}_{M}$ is the misorientation axis:
+Then the axis-angle representation is, where θ{sub}`M` is the misorientation angle and ${\overrightarrow{r}}_{M}$ is the misorientation axis:

 $$\label{eq67}\theta_{M} = \cos^{- 1}\left( \frac{M_{11} + M_{22} + M_{33} - 1}{2} \right)$$